The Science Behind Comfort Food

 Essentially, the person is viewing food as a solution to an emotional problem in life.
 While the comfort food may make the person feel better temporarily, it does nothing to address the underlying problem.

 Brain chemistry also factors into food addiction.
 Sugar has a strong effect on the brain, and it may stimulate the reward system more than even cocaine and heroin, as found in a Neuropharmacology study on rats in 2011.

 Genetics can play a role too.
 In the study, “Addictive Genes and the Relationship to Obesity and Inflammation,” a strong correlation between addictive behaviors, such as drug misuse and alcohol consumption, and overeating was noted.
 These and other addictive activities, such as gambling, are all accompanied by other behaviors, such as preoccupation and denial.

 Trauma and post-traumatic stress disorder are correlated with addiction as well.
 Binge eating on comfort food can therefore indicate other issues that are physical, psychological, and indicative of depression and past trauma.

-Metabolism, mental health, and organ function can be affected by substance use.
 While stopping use of drugs or alcohol is a critical first step, more is needed to ensure a full healing process.
 Nutrients help the body heal and provide it with energy.
-Immunity is often affected by substance abuse, and healthy foods can fight off infections and help restore the immune system to normal functioning.
+Immunity is often affected by substance use, and healthy foods can fight off infections and help restore the immune system to normal functioning.